convisoappsec/conviso-docs/docs/integrations/sonarqube.md

 Click on the Add Project button.

-The Selection Form showing the projects registered in SonarQube will appear as shown in the image below.
+The Selection Form showing the projects registered in SonarQube will appear as shown in the image below:

 <div style={{textAlign: 'center'}}>